gedeontofidji/Documentation/pages/mydoc/mydoc_xrmtoolbox_tool.md

 ## Match up ID tags

 Each tab's attribute must match the `id` attribute of the tab content's `div` section.

-By setting a cookie, if the user refreshes the page, the active tab is the tab the user last selected (rather than defaulting to the default active tab).

 {% include links.html %}